gcardi/Anafestica/README.md

 Let's save the modified project file the reopens it in the IDE.
 If there's problems please take the backup copy and try again.

-Now, let's reduce the size of the main form a bit... for example with the Width property set to 340 and the Height property to 200and  copy in to the clipboard this snippet, then paste it to the main form:
+Now, let's reduce the size of the main form a bit... for example with the Width property set to 340 and the Height property to 200.
+Next, copy in to the clipboard this snippet, then paste it to the main form:

 ```dfm
 object lblClock: TLabel